zinapse/zKraken/README.md

 python zKraken.py
 ```

- If you press the spacebar you can enter a few different commands to change INI settings while running.
+ If you press F you can enter a few different commands to change INI settings while running.
 If you type nothing and hit enter you'll see a list of commands. (type them without the quotation marks)

  To close the program just press Ctrl+C.